 If you feel like getting even sweatier in the tropics the Apia Squash Courts are near Apia Wharf (ph 20554) and Heem’s Courts are on the outskirts of town (ph 20 183).
 Tournaments are often held including during the Teuila Festival in September.

 The famous Scottish author and wife Fanny are very much part of Samoa – more info under Robert Louis Stevenson.
-So you’re not totally unrewarded here, a bit of Stevenson trivia – he wrote The Strange Case of Dr Jekyll and Mr Hyde following a dream and the period of time between writing the opening sentence and printing the book was just ten weeks.
+So you’re not totally unrewarded here, a bit of Stevenson trivia – as well as Treasure Island he wrote The Strange Case of Dr Jekyll and Mr Hyde following a dream and the period of time between writing the opening sentence and printing the book was just ten weeks.
 That first sentence, by the way, is:

 You are near the equator and the sun is close, hot and powerful so do apply good sun protection.
 Even if wearing a hat/cap – the reflecting waters can also burn.
 Apart from skin damage, there’s not much worse than a dose of severe sunburn to take the fun out of holiday.
 Wear a hat, sunglasses and slap on the sunscreen and keep hydrated with plenty of water.
 Even after doing this, most visitors will still go home with a tan if the weather is fine.
 In case of sunburn, women will find moisteriser soothing and men might like to try Viagra – at least it can keep the sheets off them.